 These are a few general thoughts on how much you should disclose about your past.
 Everyone’s situation is different – only you know your fiancé’s personality, values, and habitual ways of responding to you and others.

-Ask yourself why you want to hide your past from your fiancé
+Understand what – and why – you want to hide your past

 People hide their pasts for various reasons: fear of rejection, shame, embarrassment, fear of judgment, reluctance to face up to their mistakes and choices, and plain old laziness.
 It’s easier to pretend the past doesn’t exist than it is to actually have to deal with it!